FAQs for abuse-c

-PI and ASN resource holders will start receiving emails in early 2014 asking them to set an "abuse-c:" attribute for their resources.
+PI and ASN resource holders received emails in early 2014 asking them to set an "abuse-c:" attribute for their resources.

 - How can I see what email address is currently being used to report abuse for the resources I hold?

 - How do I change the email address being used to report abuse for my resources?